mervesenacnr/PongGame/README.md

-# PongGame
+# Python Pygame Pong Game
-This project includes a simple Pong game developed using the Python programming language and the Pygame library.
+This is a simple Pong game developed using Python programming language and the Pygame library.